Valery Voronov: Early life

-Valery Voronov was born in Lyuban in 1958, growing up in a dysfunctional family where he frequently quarreled with his father, as a result of which he was brought up by his grandparents.
-According to rumors circulated after his arrest, Voronov allegedly first felt the desire to kill at age 15, but this hasn't been verified.
+Valery Voronov was born in Lyuban in 1958, growing up in a dysfunctional family where he frequently quarrelled with his father, as a result of which he was brought up by his grandparents.
+According to rumours circulated after his arrest, Voronov allegedly first felt the desire to kill at age 15, but this hasn't been verified.
 As he grew older, he married his first wife and acquired a job at the Ministry of Internal Affairs, which required him to move the Far East.
 While he was working abroad, Voronov's wife distanced herself from him, unwilling to find a job for herself or a personal apartment.
-Puzzled, Voronov quit his job and returned to Lyuban, whereupon he learned that his wife had given birth to a son, which Valery believed to have been fathered by the neighbor.
+Puzzled, Voronov quit his job and returned to Lyuban, whereupon he learned that his wife had given birth to a son, which Valery believed to have been fathered by the neighbour.
 In response, the couple divorced, but not long after, Voronov remarried and had two more children.

-He was regarded as a very polite man and competent electrician by his neighbors, who said that he loved riding bicycles, skiing, swimming and history, especially novels written by Valentin Pikul, but had also amassed a criminal record for minor offenses, mostly for failing to pay his alimony.
+He was regarded as a very polite man and competent electrician by his neighbours, who said that he loved riding bicycles, skiing, swimming and history, especially novels written by Valentin Pikul, but had also amassed a criminal record for minor offences, mostly for failing to pay his alimony.
 Unbeknownst to those around him, Voronov's mental state had severely deteriorated from the anger and resentment he felt towards his first spouse, and circa the early 2000s, he began to go out in the late evenings on Fridays and Saturdays, searching for victims he could lash out against.